embark-framework/embark-site/source/docs/contracts.md

 }
 </code></pre>

+#### Account balance (dev)
-When in development you can also specify the balance of each account as well, for e.g
+When in development, you can also specify the balance of each account as well, for e.g

 <pre><code class="javascript">module.exports = {
   "development": {